drittich/DnsTube/README.md

 ## Updating

 - Download the latest release from https://github.com/drittich/DnsTube/releases/latest and uncompress
-- Open a command prompt as Administrator and stop the existing service by running `stop-service.bat`
+- Open a command prompt as Administrator and stop the existing service by running `stop-service.bat`.
+Note, the service will stop more quickly if you close the web UI.
 - Copy the new uncompressed files over the existing ones.
 The configuration is stored elsewhere so will be preserved.
 - Start the service again by running `start-service.bat`

 ## Uninstalling
 Open a command prompt as Administrator and uninstall the service using  `uninstall-service.bat`.
+Note, the service will stop more quickly if you close the web UI.
 You should see the following output:
 ```
 PS C:\Program Files\DnsTubeService> .\uninstall-service.bat